-- To start to familiarise yourself:
+To start to familiarise yourself:

-Running services with 'fake fish'
+Running services with 'fake animals'

-We recommend that you run through demo scripts, and new scripts, using 'fake fish' (or 'fake mouse') so you can check automated stimuli and data collection.
-Once you have built the script as a service, and are checking the service, take care during the first 30 seconds or so of the service when the unit is collating an auto reference image, to enable it to track model organisms.
-Keep the stick flat and, during the auto reference period, move it a little at the top of the chamber.
-The fake fish are mounted on clear acrylic sticks, that catch and reflect light if not moved flat in the unit, and if too close to the bottom screen (and infrared light).
-The auto reference image will have bright patches across it from the stick if it isn't held high in the chamber during this initial period.
+During this auto-reference time, move the stick with the animal on it around towards the top of the chamber.
+Take care to keep the stick flat.
+(The fake animals are mounted on clear acrylic sticks that catch and reflect light if not moved flat in the unit or if too close to the bottom screen (and infrared light).
+The auto reference image will have bright patches across it from the stick if it isn't held high in the chamber during this initial period.)